protocol/research-website/content/authors/jorge-soares/_index.md

 While a researcher, he worked on national and European research projects and published in international conferences and journals.
 He also served as a patent examiner with the [European Patent Office](https://www.epo.org/) (The Hague, The Netherlands), the second largest intergovernmental organisation in Europe, where he focused on human-computer interaction and construction of computers.
 In his spare time, Jorge volunteers with [IEEE](https://www.ieee.org/), having started as a student branch chair in 2007 and since served in numerous roles at the section, region, and global levels.

 His interests include communication protocols, networks, robot navigation, marine technology, and the optimisation of scientific research.
-Nowadays, he's a TPM on the ConsensusLab team, helping accelerate the group's research and supporting its researchers.
+Nowadays, he's a TPM on the ConsensusLab team, helping accelerate our research on blockchain scalability.